dylanfisher/forest/README.md

 Admin

+- [ ] do something more useful with the admin#show view
 - [ ] more robust filter pattern for index views, and ability to select by multiple filters + search, and retain these filters when navigating between records
 - [ ] email confirmations for user related actions